-The demo uses a “choose your own adventure” approach which gives prospects that interact with it a feel of personalization.
+The demo uses a “choose your own demo” approach which gives prospects that interact with it a feel of personalization.
 They can customize it to show what they want to learn about the topic at hand!
 This level of depth and customizability ensures that they’ll get the necessary information that they want from the demo!

 According to Wizowl, when both video and text are available on the same page, 72% of people would rather choose to view the video to learn about the product or service.
 No longer are written documents the go-to medium for consuming content; video is slowly taking that title away from traditional media.
 Keep in mind, however, that each medium has one function wherein it will always be the best option.
 The written document, for example, will always be used as a symbol of mutual agreement such as in contracts, legal documents, and more.